szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 ## Preface
 Many SOTA models have come out to predict human fixation/saliency, including the ever popular DeepGaze models.
 These models combine image processing with fixation sequencing to come out with predictions that do quite a good job on benchmark datasets.

 However, instead of a "Deep Gaze," I would like to explore a framework that can similuate a "quick gaze" and compare saliency that way.
 There are inherent flaws in both methodology and comparison of "quick gaze" to ground truth human fixation/saliency maps.
+Nevertheless, I believe it will be interesting to explore.

 ## Abstract
-abc

 ## Methodology/Pipeline
 abc